andercarrera/certified-aws-developer-associate-notes/2-aws-deep-dive/cicd/codebuild.md

 - You can run CodeBuild locally on your desktop (after installing Docker) - For this, leverage the CodeBuild Agent
 - https://docs.aws.amazon.com/codebuild/latest/userguide/use-codebuild-agent.html

+### Exam notes:
+- CodeBuild timeouts are used to prevent build running long